 A digger unearths three skulls.
 One is that of Yorick, a name that is a variation of George.
 It is named for Georg Rheticus, the first Copernican who in 1550 predicted times of planetary positions.
 Another is that of Erasmus Rheinhold who calculated positions in 1551 using the Copernican model, but he was not a convert to heliocentricism and Rheinhold and his attributes are less than stellar.
 The remaining skull is a lawyer's, and Leonard Digges was trained as one.
 Yorick is a tripartite representation of these earliest three contemporaries who calculated planetary positions using the Copernican heliocentric hypothesis.

 Hamlet systematically associates attributes of Laertes to the life and accomplishments of Thomas Harriot.
 Harriot wrote about the New World in 1588, drew pictures of the Moon in 1609, and his mathematical research was published posthumously.
 Hamlet ridicules the paucity of Harriot's publications and resumes his parody of Tycho's portraits.

 Fortinbras invades Poland "to gain a little patch of ground" which "the Polock never will defend" and which is unsuited for agriculture.
 It is Copernicus's grave, which the Polish mathematician cannot defend because he is in it.
 Fortinbras "gains" heliocentricism and returns to Denmark, but instead of saluting the Danes, he salutes the English ambassadors.
-This unifies the (Polish) Copernican and (English) Diggesian components of the New Worldview.
-Hamlet had arranged for the English to kill Rosencrantz and Guildenstern, and he himself kills Claudius, so bounded geocentricism perishes, and although Hamlet dies too, the New Philosophy prospers.
+This unifies the (Polish) Copernican and (English) Diggesian components of the New Astronomy.
+The English to kill Rosencrantz and Guildenstern, Hamlet kills Claudius, so bounded geocentricism perishes, and although Hamlet dies too, the New Philosophy prospers.